 - Research.
 The internet is a world of information which if used rightly can help us solve many problems.
 If the task you have to do is not so urgent, spending a few hours doing some research online usually puts you on the right path.

 Challenges will always come.
-Developing a certain level of grit to just push through when things get hard is all you need.
+Developing a certain level of grit to just push through when things get hard is what you have to do.